-In 2014, detailed geological and structural mapping of Heberto stripping delineated the APEX ZONE: a north-south striking 7 m wide mineralized envelope grading 1.89 g/t gold (7 X 10 m), open along strike, at depth and to the west.
+In 2014, detailed mapping of Heberto stripping delineated the APEX ZONE: a north-south striking mineralized envelope grading 1.89 g/t gold averaging all channels in a 7 m wide X 10 m long zone, open along strike, at depth and to the west.
 The APEX ZONE is hosted within an open anticline structure, with limbs dipping 40-50° towards each side, suggesting potential for widening of gold mineralization close to surface.
-Previous diamond saw channel sampling on newly outlined mineralized structure returned up to 5.18 g/t gold over 5 m.
+Previous channel sampling on mineralized structure returned up to 5.18 g/t gold over 5 m.
 The overall average for 72 one-meter channel samples (up to 21.4 g/t gold/ 1 m) over the 30 x 10 m Heberto stripping is 0.74 g/t gold.
 The APEX ZONEconsists of 1-5% disseminated pyrite associated with quartz stringers/stockworks and biotite-sericite alteration, hosted within sheared and altered quartz-diorite intrusive.
 The APEX ZONEis bordered to the east by lower grade mineralization (50-450 ppb gold) consisting of traces-1% pyrite associated with dilatational flat fractures.
 Two 2014 samples grabbed from quartz veinlets bearing quartz-diorite intrusives returned 7.89 and 8.06 g/t gold.
-The mineralized APEX anticline structure and dilatational flat fractures could result from an uplift related to a buried magmatic dome below the Heberto area.

-In the upcoming future, DIOS will focus on the Heberto and Robino areas.
-Highly attractive drill targets were recently outlined, confirming the potential of the project.
-The presence of concentric structures, locally associated with gold mineralization, combined with the recent discovery of a magmatic-hydrothermal breccia pipe, suggest the presence of buried magmatic-porphyry domes.
-Detailed geological mapping in 2014 confirmed the presence of a diorite-tonalite complex on the road-accessible Au33W property, in which felsic intrusives were injected by dioritic plugs and related breccias.
-Brittle north-south structures seem to have controlled breccia setting, alteration and gold mineralization.
-Moreover, the significant regional gold in till train and the anomalous gold background in the fractured intrusive rocks are good indicators of a large buried mineralized system.
-The geological environment of the Heberto area is similar to the one of a structurally-controlled oxidized (IRG) intrusion-related gold system.
+DIOS will focus on Heberto and Robino areas.
+The concentric structures, locally associated with gold mineralization, combined with recent discovery of a magmatic-hydrothermal breccia pipe, suggest buried magmatic-porphyry domes.
+Detailed geological mapping in 2014 confirmed diorite-tonalite complex on road-accessible Au33W property, in which felsic intrusives were injected by dioritic plugs and related breccias.
+Brittle north-south structures controlled breccia setting, alteration and gold mineralization.
+Moreover, the significant regional gold in till train and anomalous gold background in fractured intrusive rocks are good indicators of a large buried mineralized system.
+The Heberto area is similar to a structurally-controlled oxidized (IRG) intrusion-related gold system.

 IP VS GOLD SOILS